The easiest way to understand tone in writing is to think about emoticons.

 A simple way is to change the level of formality to apply a different tone and mood to a piece of writing.

-When you are writing on any topic, the tone is the attitude you use to help your reader feel certain emotions.
+When you write on any topic, the tone is the attitude you use to help your reader feel certain emotions.

 You could use a casual tone, such as in this example.